 - iv.
 The issues raised on appeal shall be limited to those issues raised during the investigation.
 Any issues not raised during the investigation or new issues that could have been raised, but were not, shall be precluded on appeal.
 To secure an appeal, the Responding Party must file a written request to the Title IX Coordinator to no later than five (5) College business days from the date on which the party receives a copy of the final report. - v.
-Upon acceptance of an appeal, the Appeals Officer shall notify the Reporting and Responding Parties, the Vice President for Organizational Development and Human Resources (or designee) or the Vice President for Student Affairs (or designee), the Title IX Coordinator, and those individuals who received a copy of the final investigation report. - The Appeals Officer shall consider the facts in support of the request and seek vi. clarification of facts as deemed necessary.
-The Appeals Officer may request that the Vice President, Organizational Development and Human Resources (or designee), or Vice President, Student Affairs (or designee) further investigate or address particular issues.
-If the Appeals Officer receives new information (not reasonably available through the exercise of due diligence at the time of the investigation) pursuant to his or her efforts to clarify facts, that he or she believes may change the outcome, the Appeals Officer shall ask the Vice President, Organizational Development and Human Resources (or designee), or Vice President, Student Affairs, to reconsider his or her acceptance of rejection of the findings in light of the new information.
-The Vice President, Organizational Development and Human Resources (or designee), or Vice President, Student Affairs (or designee) shall inform the Appeals Officer of his or her reconsidered finding.
-The Appeals Officer shall apprise the Reporting and Responding Parties of the new information and the reconsidered finding so that each has an opportunity to review and refute any such additional information before the Appeals Officer renders a final decision. - vii.
+Upon acceptance of an appeal, the Appeals Officer shall notify the Reporting Party, the Vice President for Organizational Development and Human Resources (or designee) or the Vice President for Student Affairs (or designee), the Title IX Coordinator, and those individuals who received a copy of the final investigation report. - The Appeals Officer shall consider the facts in support of the request and seek vi. clarification of facts as deemed necessary.
+The Appeals Officer may request further investigation or that the investigator(s) address particular issues.
+If the Appeals Officer receives new information (not reasonably available through the exercise of due diligence at the time of the investigation) pursuant to their efforts to clarify facts, that they believes may change the outcome, the Appeals Officer shall ask the Vice President, Organizational Development and Human Resources (or designee), or Vice President, Student Affairs, to reconsider the findings in light of the new information.
+The Vice President, Organizational Development and Human Resources (or designee), or Vice President, Student Affairs (or designee) will initiate further investigation as needed, and shall inform the Appeals Officer of any adjustments made to the finding letter and/or final report..
+The Appeals Officer shall apprise the Reporting and Responding Parties of the new information and a reconsidered finding so that each has an opportunity to review and refute any such additional information before the Appeals Officer renders a final decision. - vii.
 The Appeals Officer shall communicate the results of the appeal to the Reporting Party and Responding Party within fifteen (15) College business days from the date of submission of all appeal documents by both parties.

 The Appeals Officer's written decision shall be provided to the Reporting and Responding Parties, the Vice President for Organizational Development and Human Resources or Vice President for Student Affairs the Title IX Coordinator, and those individuals who received a copy of the original investigation report.
 The Appeals Officer may accept or reject, whole or in part the findings of the Vice President in whole or in part.
 The decision on whether or not the alleged conduct actually occurred and constituted a violation of this policy made by the Appeals Officer shall be final.